 Welcome to our 27th K-W Knitters’ Fair!
 We are pleased you are considering participation in the 2019 Kitchener-Waterloo Knitters’ Fair, thank you for your interest and support.
 Your attendance, feedback, and comments are very much appreciated.

 In 2018, our Fair had almost 2,000 attendees, not counting the 89 vendors and over 100 volunteers.
 Those numbers may not represent what will happen in September.
 Because of the unpredictability of the last two years, we can only hope for the best and put on the best show that we can.
 The K-W Knitters’ Fair is totally planned, organized, and executed by volunteers.

 Kitchener Memorial Auditorium Complex

 400 East Avenue

-This year we will be returning to the Kiwanis and Kinsmen Arenas, which were extensively renovated in 2017, as well as upstairs in the Knitters’ Lounge viewing area between the two arenas.
+We will be in the Kiwanis and Kinsmen Arenas, as well as upstairs in the Knitters’ Lounge viewing area between the two arenas.

 For accommodation options, see the Region of Waterloo tourism site.

 Due to the demand for spaces, all vendor applications will be subject to review.
 Spaces will be allocated to approved vendors on a first-come, first-served basis.
 The fair is organized by knitters, for knitters, and with the purpose of promoting knitting within our extended community, so the primary focus of your booth should be on knitting.
 However, we understand that knitters are often multi-craftual, so we extend our focus to include fibre, spinning supplies, and crochet needs.
 Approved vendors will have at least 75% knitting-related content.
 This includes (but is not limited to) yarn, fibre, needles, buttons, beads, bags, books, patterns, and knitting pottery.
 Vendors may provide a small amount of other fibre-arts materials for weaving, sewing, etc.

 Determination of whether a booth satisfies these criteria is at the sole discretion of the Knitters’ Fair Committee.
 A vendor not operating in the spirit of the event and not willing to make changes to their booth may be refused booth space in subsequent years.

 After submitting the Vendor Application Form, you will be notified by email when your application is approved.
 More information regarding event set-up, requests for Fashion Show items and door prizes, will follow at a later date.